Want to motorbike from Chiang Mai to Pai? My trip was one of the most fun adventures I had while visiting the city!

 The Chiang Mai To Pai Road: Route 1095

 You’ve probably already heard about this journey and how incredibly beautiful it is, but let’s just run over some fun facts that you might not know.
-There is only one way to reach Pai from Chiang Mai, and that’s by travelling on the famous route 1095.

-The 1095 road leads into the Mae Hong Son mountain region, so of course, the views are breathtaking.
 Overlooking the mountains and driving through nature is what makes it such an appealing road trip for many backpackers.

 How Many Turns From Chiang Mai To Pai

-However, with the breathtaking views also come 762 incredibly tight turns and twists as you wind your way up the mountain.
-These hairpin curves and switchback bends make for an exhilarating journey but they also cause blind spots and uncertainties.
+However, with the breathtaking views, so too come 762 incredibly tight turns and twists as you wind your way up the mountain.

-There are a lot of accidents on this road.
-Although not always at the hands of tourists there have been fatalities with tourists involved.
-The weather is changeable and the buzz to soar around these bends at speed is a never-ending concern.
+The weather is changeable, and the buzz to soar around these bends at speed is a never-ending concern.

-With this in mind, do you have experience on a motorbike?
-If you don’t you might want to consider other transport options (see below) or alternatively head to Pai first and get some practice in there.
-The roads are much quieter which makes it a good place to learn before venturing back to Chiang Mai on your scooter!
+The roads are much quieter, which makes it a good place to learn before venturing back to Chiang Mai on your scooter!

-⭐ Pro tip >> I think this is a great idea if you’re a novice motorcyclist as it means you won’t miss out on an epic adventure and you will have the confidence to enjoy it.
-Plus it means keeping others safe besides yourself too!
+⭐ Pro tip >> I think this is a great idea if you’re a novice motorcyclist, as it means you won’t miss out on an epic adventure, and you will have the confidence to enjoy it.
+Plus, it means keeping others safe, not just yourself!

 Overall Distance

-Overall you will be travelling 80 miles (129 kilometres) from the Chiang Mai old town to Pai by motorcycle.
+Overall, you will be travelling 80 miles (129 kilometres) from the Chiang Mai old town to Pai by motorcycle.

-The route is actually made up of two roads, the 107 out of Chiang Mai and then after about 45 minutes to an hour you’ll take a left onto road 1095.
-You will then be on the beautiful road directly to Pai.
+The route is made up of two roads: the 107 out of Chiang Mai, and after about 45 minutes to an hour, you’ll take a left onto road 1095.

-Your travel time will depend on how many stops you make (see below) but generally, it will take around 5 to 6 hours.
-A direct route from Chiang Mai to Pai on a motorbike can be done in 3 hours, although I wouldn’t advise this as you’ll miss out on so much!
+A direct route from Chiang Mai to Pai on a motorbike can be done in 3 hours, although I wouldn’t advise this, as you’ll miss out on so much!

 The Best Time To Go

-A better time to go is between November and February as the climate is cooler but the days are still sunny and pleasant.
-However, this is also the most popular time to visit Pai which warrants higher accommodation and tour prices.
+A better time to go is between November and February, as the climate is cooler, but the days are still sunny and pleasant.

-Keep in mind that December and January can be rather cold after sunset so if you’re zipping around on your scooter it might not be so enjoyable!
+Keep in mind that December and January can be rather cold after sunset, so if you’re zipping around on your scooter, it might not be so enjoyable!

 ⭐ Pro tip >> The best time to plan your Chiang Mai to Pai motorbike adventure is in February.